 - Assembling teams in the same location on game day makes it possible to expose OPDL players on a regular basis to OSA and OPDL technical staff, and scouts from the provincial and national teams and (in later years) from Canadian and U.S. university and college programs.

 What is the schedule and time commitment?

-- Monday evening, Wednesday evening and Saturday morning, with a few weekend exhibition games
+- Monday evening, Wednesday evening and one weekend time, with a few weekend exhibition games

 - There will be a substantial amount of travel for the Saturday games, possibly including a few Friday or Saturday nights away (1 night for games played in Ottawa).